 Relationships that bind

 On first acquaintance, it might be easy to pigeonhole the tall, soft-spoken assistant who heads Greatfull House as serious, intelligent and intense.
 That’s before you learn about JP’s quick wit, easy sense of humor and openness to others.
-JP came to L’Arche Harbor House on a quest of sorts.
+JP came to L’Arche Jacksonville (then known as Harbor House) on a quest of sorts.
 “I was drawn to the idea of living in community, but I was still exploring,” he says.
 “In college (at Gonzaga University in Spokane, Washington), I spent a springtime service trip at a Catholic worker community.
 I fell in love with it and decided to go back for the summer.
 That was where I first heard about L’Arche—when a L’Arche community in Tacoma came to visit.
 It didn’t really cross my mind then that I would one day be part of it.”

 Through the core members at L’Arche, he has discovered the kind of experience he sought.
 “The core members make it very easy to live in community,” he explains.
 “Whereas in other communities it was more of a struggle, here you have a very specific calling that everyone shares, that everyone is in together.”

 He explains further by referencing Pam, a core member with many needs and very limited communications skills who has become a special friend.
 “Pam draws you to her.
 When I first got here, I knew very little about people with disabilities.
 You have a month of transition time, with the first week devoted to just getting to know people.
 The greatest instruction was just to sit with the core members and not worry about anything else.
 Just sitting with Pam especially was a nice, beautiful time.
 She’s very good at building bonds just by being.
 That’s the key to life, just being with people, not necessarily what you say.
 Pam teaches you that.
 For me, that’s the core of compassion.
 Not just being there physically, but also mentally.”